antoniocigna/antoniocigna/README.md

-- 👋 Hi, I’m @antoniocigna
+- 👋 Hi, I’m Antonio Cigna
+-   I live in Italy.
   once I worked on computer mainly  on mainframes for more than 3 decades.
     I'm retired since a long time.
     Now and then I do some coding for my pleasure.